Another building evacuated; search goes on at collapse site | Science-Environment

 “It's unfortunate, but I understand.
 Knowing what happened in Surfside, you know, it's understandable,” he said.

-But there was also a relief.
-Closer inspection of the missing person list reduced the number from 145 to 126 after duplicate names were eliminated and some residents reported missing turned up safe, officials said.
+But there was also relief.
+Closer inspection of the missing persons list reduced the number from 145 to 126 after duplicate names were eliminated and some residents reported missing turned up safe, officials said.

 “So this is very, very good news,” Miami-Dade Mayor Daniella Levine Cava said.
 She said the numbers were expected to keep changing because detectives are continually reviewing the list and verifying reports.